communications-mining

 The data used in the examples throughout this tutorial is generated dummy emails from the insurance domain.

-Storing Data in Elasticsearch
+Storing data in Elasticsearch

 First, let's define the data that we want to import into Elasticsearch.
-Communications Mining API provides the comment text, comment metadata, predicted labels and predicted entities in a nested JSON object.
+Communications Mining API provides the comment text, comment metadata, predicted labels and predicted general fields in a nested JSON object.
 Below is an example of a raw comment provided by the Communications Mining API.
 (Note that you may see different metadata fields depending on how your data was ingested into Communications Mining.
 You can learn more about comment object fields here.)

 {